aescarias/pdfnaut/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/pdfnaut)

 > [!Warning]
 > pdfnaut is currently in an early stage of development and has only been tested with a small set of compliant documents.
+Some non-compliant documents may work under strict=False.
 Expect bugs or issues.

-pdfnaut is a Python library for parsing PDF 1.7 files.
+pdfnaut aims to become a PDF processor for parsing PDF 2.0 files.

-pdfnaut provides a low-level interface for reading and writing PDF objects as defined in the [PDF 1.7 specification](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf). pdfnaut currently does not attempt to deviate from the specification.
-There's no guarantee that valid documents not fully conforming to the standard will be processed correctly.
+Currently, pdfnaut provides a low-level interface for reading and writing PDF objects as defined in the [PDF 2.0 specification](https://developer.adobe.com/document-services/docs/assets/5b15559b96303194340b99820d3a70fa/PDF_ISO_32000-2.pdf).

 ## Examples